liamlaverty/climate-trace-data-importer/README.md

-# climate-trace-data-importer
+# (Unofficial) Climate Trace Data Importer
-Imports inventory datasets from the ClimateTrace repositories into a postgresql database
+Imports inventory datasets from the [ClimateTrace](https://climatetrace.org/) repositories into a Postgres/PostGIS database

 Companion application to https://github.com/liamlaverty/climate-trace-data-downloader

+## Copyright Note

+This repository uses the MIT License.
+The emissions inventory downloaded from ClimateTrace have different licenses, see https://climatetrace.org/faq for details

+## What Does It Do?

+* Reads through all ClimateTrace data inventory files, and imports into a PostGis database
+* Once complete, the database should contain data for the following:
+  * National emissions summary from 2015 onwards
+  * Sector emissions summary
+  * Physical asset emissions records from 2015

 ## Usage